Manipur: Security forces apprehend key CKNDF cadre in Churachandpur operation

-Imphal: Indian security forces, in coordination with the civil police, have apprehended an active cadre of the Chin-Kuki National Defence Force (CKNDF), a militant group primarily active along the Indo-Myanmar border in Manipur’s Churachandpur district, an official confirmed on Friday.
+Imphal: Indian security forces, in coordination with the civil police, have apprehended an active member of the Chin-Kuki National Defence Force (CKNDF), a militant group primarily active along the Indo-Myanmar border in Manipur’s Churachandpur district, an official confirmed on Friday.

-The official stated that the authority has identified the arrested CKNDF cadre as Thongkhohou Touthang (34), a resident of Tonglal Veng in Manipur’s Churachandpur District.
+According to the official authority has identified the arrested CKNDF cadre as Thongkhohou Touthang (34), a resident of Tonglal Veng in Manipur’s Churachandpur District.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!